Jack-Ji/jok/README.md

 Of course, you can customize some setup settings, such as width/height/title/position of window, which is given by defining some constants using predefined names (they're all prefixed with `jok_`).
-Checkout `src\config.zig` to see available options.
+Checkout [`src/config.zig`](https://github.com/Jack-Ji/jok/blob/main/src/config.zig) to see available options.

 ## What's supported platforms?
 Theoretically anywhere SDL2 can run.
 But I'm focusing on PC platforms for now.